raylene/eng-handbook/management/guide-to-1-1s.md

 * How do you think project X went?
 * Any continuation from discussions on personal or career goals and trajectory?

-**Closing & Next Steps (final few mins)**: Summarize what you've discussed and capture what might need followup actions or a future conversation.
+**Closing & Next Steps (final few mins)**: Summarize what you've discussed and capture what might need follow-up actions or a future conversation.
 If you do have a tracking doc or some personal tracking mechanism, these are the things you should record for next time

 ## Questions & Feedback?